zcaceres/easy-mcp/README.md

 # easy-mcp

-> EasyMCP is in beta, with a first release coming in January 2025.
+> EasyMCP is usable but in beta.
 Please report any issues you encounter.

 Easy MCP is the simplest way to create Model Context Protocol (MCP) servers in TypeScript.

-It hides the plumbing and definitions behind simple, easy-to-use functions, allowing you to focus on building your server.
-Easy MCP strives to mimic the syntax of popular server frameworks like Express, making it easy to get started.
+It hides the plumbing, formatting, and other boilerplate definitions behind simple decorators that wrap a function.

 Easy MCP allows you to define the bare minimum of what you need to get started, or you can define more complex resources, templates, tools, and prompts.

+## Features

+- Define @Tools, @Prompts, @Resources, and @Roots with one call to a decorator.
+Every possible parameter that could be optional is optional and hidden unless you need it.
+- Automagically infers tool, prompt, and resource arguments.
+No input schema definition required!

 ## Installation